Sammy92dec/rspgame/README.md

 - As a first time user I want an excellent visual experience.
 - As a first time user I want to easily interact with website content.
 - As a first time user I want to be able to ask for instructions of how te game is played.
-- As a first time user I want to easily distingish this site as a trusted site which is safe to use.
+- As a first time user I want to easily distinguish this site as a trusted site which is safe to use.

 ### Returning users